valor-labs/vs-website/README.md

 Leave member on the project page, but make him unclickable, remove url param.

+**Vacancies:**

+To hide vacancy on the /careers page, set show: false in vacancies.ts.

 ### Publishing

 #### Autodeploy is now configured only for staging server using GitHub Deploy keys and Travis CI.